Buy a Life Insurance Plan in a few clicks

 5

-Anyone with valid identity proof and a source of income, including individuals, minors (with a guardian), and senior citizens, can open a Recurring Deposit account.
+Anyone with valid identity proof and a source of income, including individuals, minors (with a guardian), and senior citizens, can open an RD account.

 6